BSoDium/lidar/README.md

 ![Alt text](public/android-chrome-192x192.png)
 # Lidar

-A maze generator and three-dimensional visualizer for the web.
+A virtual reality game where you have to find your way out of a maze you can't see.
+Use your lidar (basically a laser coupled with a camera) to find your way out and avoid the obstacles.

-Lidar is a web app that generates random mazes and visualizes them in 3D.
-It is written in JavaScript and uses the Three.js library for 3D rendering.
+This project is still in early development.
+The game is playable but many features are still missing, and will hopefully be added in the future.

 ## Usage

 The app is hosted at [https://lidar.bsodium.fr/](https://lidar.bsodium.fr/).
 You can also download the source code and run it locally.
-The app is written in TypeScript React and uses [Joy-UI](https://mui.com/) for the UI.
+The app is written in TypeScript React, uses [Joy-UI](https://mui.com/) for the UI and [Three.js](https://threejs.org/) for WebGL and WebXR rendering.

 ## License